oddlama/agenix-rekey/README.md

 | Example | `["wireguard"]` |

 Optional list of tags that may be used to refer to secrets that use this generator.
-Useful to regenerate all secrets matching a specific tag using `nix run .#generate-secrets -f -t wireguard`.
+Useful to regenerate all secrets matching a specific tag using `agenix generate -f -t wireguard`.

 ## `age.generators`